 Permitted Buildings in Conservation Areas.
-No buildings shall be permitted in areas designated for Conservation on the Future Land Use Map with the exception of boardwalks, docks, observation decks, and similar facilities as allowed by the Town and all regulatory agencies.
+No buildings shall be permitted in areas designated for Conservation on the Future Land Use Map except for boardwalks, docks, observation decks, and similar facilities as allowed by the Town and all regulatory agencies.

 Additional Wetlands Protection.
 The Town shall continue to ensure that: